Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 You also get purchase and travel insurance included at no extra cost.
 So, when you are travelling and enjoying your no foreign exchange fee transactions, you can know that you are covered.

 To top it all off, this card comes with a free Roadside Assist Membership.
 For a credit card with no annual fee, this is basically unheard of.

 And yes, you did read that correctly.
 This card has no annual fee, no foreign exchange fee and no limits on the amount of rewards you can earn!

 A fantastic card for building or rebuilding your credit, the

 There are no frills with this card, but it does have no annual fee unless you choose to reduce your interest rate to 14.90% by paying an extra $59 per year – but that’s completely optional.

 You aren’t going to save a ton on foreign purchases with this card, but if you’re rebuilding your credit anyway, it’s a nice extra.

 There’s no cheaper way to exchange money than using a 0% foreign transaction fee credit card.

-Bank’s typically charge 3%, or more, to convert your money in person and the rate for doing it online are usually about the same unless you are converting large sums of cash.
+Banks typically charge 3%, or more, to convert your money in person and the rate for doing it online is usually about the same unless you are converting large sums of cash.
 If you want to convert any leftover cash after your trip is over, now you’re paying that 3%+ a second time.